ximenina/Git-example/README.md

 $ git add FILE1, FILE2, ...
 ```

-* Verify the files to be commited
+* We can verify which files are going to be commited
 ```
 $ git status
 ```